1. Purpose of the policy

 13.2.
 If a dispute is not settled, then we hope you will agree to attempt to resolve it by engaging in good faith with us in a process of mediation or arbitration.

 13.3.
 If you are in any way dissatisfied about how we process your personal information, you have a right to lodge a complaint with the Information Commissioner’s Office.
-This can be done at ico.org.uk/concerns
+This can be done at ico.org.uk/make-a-complaint

 14. Retention period for personal data